Road has existed as a football ground since 1917, when the Sterling Works side,

 During the close season of 2009 the Pondfield End terrace, up to 1990 just three steps and a grass bank, was demolished and a new 1,240 seater stand built in its place to house away fans, plus new changing rooms and offices for the club.

 The stand (pictured below) was needed to satisfy the Football League rule which states that clubs must have seated accommodation for a minimum of 2,000 within three seasons of promotion.
 What is officially the West Stand was opened at the game against Aldershot Town on the 8th December 2009 and was initially sponsored by the Marcus James Group.
 This sponsorship deal is now over and having been known as the Traditional Builders Stand for several seasons, then briefly the A13 Steel Stand, it is currently not sponsored, although the A13 Steel signage remains.

 accommodation for visiting disabled supporters and carers (left) and is the first inside the ground to provide a match day bar for supporters.
 As the sight lines from the stand are the best in the ground, the stand is now shared with home fans when less than 600 away fans are expected, unless police advice is received not to do so.

 Players now enter the field of play from a tunnel under the stand

 The Daggers’ home was again renamed to "The Chigwell Construction Stadium" following the announcement of a "significant" sponsorship deal with the company, based in Redbridge, in September 2015.
-This deal lasts for three seasons and has been further extended.
+The original deal lasted for three seasons and has been further extended.